AndyObtiva/perfect-shape/README.md

 ## Geometric Algorithms
 [![Gem Version](https://badge.fury.io/rb/perfect-shape.svg)](http://badge.fury.io/rb/perfect-shape)

-`PerfectShape` is a collection of pure Ruby geometric algorithms that are mostly useful for GUI (Graphical User Interface) manipulation like checking containment of a point in popular geometric shapes such as rectangle, square, arc, circle, polygon, polyline, and paths containing lines, bezier curves, and quadratic curves.
+`PerfectShape` is a collection of pure Ruby geometric algorithms that are mostly useful for GUI (Graphical User Interface) manipulation like checking containment of a mouse click point in popular geometry shapes such as rectangle, square, arc, ellipse, circle, polygon, polyline, polybezier, and paths containing lines, bezier curves, and quadratic curves.

 Additionally, `PerfectShape::Math` contains some purely mathematical algorithms.